-The department is able to offer CIT Dean's Fellowships (complete tuition coverage for one year and $1,500 of support for use on the students behalf) to qualified, first-year doctoral students admitted to the program.
+Our department is able to offer CIT Dean's Fellowships (complete tuition coverage for one year and $1,500 of support for use on the student's behalf) to qualified, first-year doctoral students admitted to the program.
 Students elected to receive this fellowship will be notified of the award in their offer letter.

 The department also encourages all admitted students to apply for all fellowships for which they are eligible prior to joining the university.
 Students who have been admitted with support will still benefit from a fellowship, which will allow greater flexibility in choosing a dissertation topic and also provides enhanced stability in research funding.

 Several of the fellowships that students commonly apply for before coming to Carnegie Mellon include:

 - National Defense Science and Engineering

 For a complete list of available fellowships for which you might apply, please visit the Carnegie Mellon Fellowship Resource Advising Center.

 If you would like to contact your advisor concerning a letter of support or assistance in developing your statement of purpose further for this application, please feel free to do so.

 The National Consortium for Graduate Degrees for Minorities in Engineering and Science, Inc. (GEM), a nonprofit organization, was formed to help assist underrepresented groups (African Americans, Native Americans, and Hispanic Americans) at the masters and doctoral levels in engineering and physical science.